GregFinzer/BedBrigadeNational/README.md

 # The Bed Brigade National Website

+We are looking :mag_right: for volunteer developers to help with this effort.
+Please email  <a href="mailto:gfinzer@hotmail.com">Greg Finzer</a> if interested.

 In 2023 we are developing a national website for The Bed Brigade.
 Bed Brigade of Grove City, Ohio is a 501 3c registered charity.
 Bed Brigade builds and delivers Twin XL beds to people in need.
 80% of the beds delivered serve children that do not have a bed.
 Several chapters of Bed Brigade opened up throughout Ohio in 2022.
 There is a need  for a national website for all Bed Brigade Chapters to use.
 See the this page for more information about Bed Brigade: https://www.bedbrigadecolumbus.org/about-us